How some of the highest-profile governor’s races went

+This running election story will no longer be updated.
+Please visit our Politics from The Hill section for the latest national election headlines and remaining race calls.

-(NEXSTAR) — While not all races are called across the U.S., many high-profile gubernatorial elections have now come to projected ends.
+(NEXSTAR) — While not all races have been called across the U.S., many high-profile gubernatorial elections have now come to projected ends.

 Here are how the chips fell for some of the nation’s most recognizable candidates.